Jackevansevo/taggy/README.rst

 FAQ
 ---

-- Why only support Python >3.4
+* Why only support Python >3.4

-  - because it's <CURRENT YEAR>
+  * because it's <CURRENT YEAR>

-- Where are the tests?
+* Where are the tests?

-  - Non existent (so far)
+  * Coming soon

-- Can you make it support X?
+* Can you make it support X?

-  - Open an issue / PR
+  * Open and issue and I'll do my best, or submit a PR

 TODO